Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations: Preliminary

-\textbf{Dynamic graphs.}~According to the interval of observations, dynamic graphs can be roughly categorized into \emph{discrete-time dynamic graphs} and \emph{continuous-time dynamic graphs}~\citep{Kazemi2020JMLR}.
-A discrete-time dynamic graph comprises a chronological sequence of static graph snapshots regularly sampled according to a fixed time interval while a continuous-time dynamic graph consists of graph snapshots that are irregularly sampled.
-Dynamic graphs contain structural dynamics arising from edge addition or deletion, node addition or deletion events, and node intrinsic dynamics caused by node or edge feature transformations in different time stamps.
-As a result, the adjacency matrix $\mathbf{A}_t$ can vary at different time stamps $t$.
-In this work, we embark on representation learning for continuous-time dynamic graphs where the observations are irregularly sampled.
+\textbf{Dynamic graphs.}~Dynamic graphs can be broadly categorized into \emph{continuous-time dynamic graphs} and \emph{discrete-time dynamic graphs}~\citep{Kazemi2020JMLR}.
+A continuous-time dynamic graph $\mathcal{G}_t = (\mathcal{V}_t, \mathcal{E}_t)$ consists of an evolving set of nodes $\mathcal{V}_t$, edges $\mathcal{E}_t$, and potentially node and edge attributes $\mathbf{F}_t$ and $\mathbf{E}_t$.
+A discrete-time dynamic graph is a sequence of observations from a continuous-time dynamic graph, $\{\mathcal{G}_{t_i}\}^N_{i=0}$.
+Dynamic graphs exhibit structural dynamics arising from edge addition or deletion, node addition or deletion events, and node intrinsic dynamics due to transformations in node or edge features over time.
+As a result, the adjacency matrix $\mathbf{A}_t$ is also time varying.
+In this work, we embark on representation learning for continuous-time dynamic graphs with irregularly sampled observations.
 We start with undirected graphs ($\mathbf{A}_t$ is symmetric) without time-varying node attributes and edge features, then we discuss the extensions to more subtle graph structures.
-It should be noted that our developed method can naturally deal with tasks on discrete-time dynamic graphs as well.
+It is noteworthy that our proposed method can also handle tasks on discrete-time dynamic graphs in a seamless manner.